peter88213/novelyst/docs/help/chapter_menu.md

-This will generate a new OpenDocument text document (odt) containing a **brief synopsis** with part/chapter headings and chapter descriptions that can be edited and written back to yWriter format.
+This will generate a new OpenDocument text document (odt) containing a **brief synopsis** with part/chapter headings and chapter descriptions that can be edited and written back to project format.
 File name suffix is `_chapters`.

 ---